Mammograms: A Comprehensive Guide

 Mammography is considered the primary screening tool for breast cancer, as it can detect small abnormalities in the breast tissue that may not be felt during a physical exam.
 Mammograms can detect calcifications, masses, and other changes in breast tissue that may indicate the presence of breast cancer.
 Mammography is also generally more accurate than ultrasound for detecting microcalcifications and small masses, and it is less operator-dependent.

-Ultrasound, on the other hand, is often used as a complementary imaging tool to mammography, particularly in women with dense breast tissue or in those who have a suspicious lump or mass found on a mammogram.
+Ultrasound, on the other hand, is often used as a complementary medical imaging tool to mammography, particularly in women with dense breast tissue or in those who have a suspicious lump or mass found on a mammogram.
 Ultrasound can help to distinguish between fluid-filled cysts and solid masses, and it can also help to guide biopsies for further testing.

 Ultimately, the choice of imaging test will depend on individual factors such as age, breast density, personal and family history of breast cancer, and any concerning symptoms or abnormalities.
 Your healthcare provider or radiologist can help to determine which imaging test is best for you based on your individual situation.